Dan Schneider (writer): Biography

+Writings

-Schneider's writings have been published in outlets including Monsters and Critics, HackWriters, and BlogCritics.
+Schneider has reportedly written "30 novels, 15 short story collections, 300 short stories, 1,300 essays, and thousands of poems," with many of these published on his Cosmoetica website.
+His writings have also been published in outlets including Monsters and Critics, HackWriters, and BlogCritics.
 In 2008, the literature textbook Contemporary Fiction: The Novel Since 1990 excerpted Schneider's negative review of British author Zadie Smith's novel White Teeth for HackWriters alongside a positive review from The New York Times as part of a discussion assignment on divided opinions among book reviewers.

 Cosmoetica website

 Schneider runs the website Cosmoetica, which the Dictionary of Midwestern Literature included in a list of several significant Illinois-based literary magazines outside of academia.
 New York Times poetry columnist David Orr featured the site in the 2004 article "Where to Find Digital Lit" alongside 16 other online-only literary sites, including Bookslut, FanFiction.net, and Foetry.com.

 Schneider also publishes interviews on his site with authors, poets, scientists and others such as James Berardinelli, James Emanuel, and Chris Impey.
 In the introduction to a special edition of Fire!!!
 The Multimedia Journal of Black Studies, Ronald Bailey noted Schneider's interview with Emanuel as an "important source" on the poet.
 An Emanuel quote from the interview also appeared in the poet's New York Times obituary.